rockettheme/docs/Docs/wordpress/themes/kraken/INDEX.md

 * MySQL 5.1+
 * WordPress 4.3+

 >> NOTE: Gantry v5.2.3+ is required for Kraken to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website](http://gantry.org).
+On WordPress, [Timber](https://wordpress.org/plugins/timber-library/) is also required for the Gantry Framework's Twig to be read by WordPress.

 Key Features
 -----